nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 4.5.
 Sorter component

 ![SorterComponent.png](./diagrams/SorterComponent.png)<br>
-Figure 3.
+<p align="center">Figure 4.
 Sorter Component of Connoisseur <br>

-The Sorter component is a separate component which serves to sort the reviews based on a few sorting methods.
+As shown in Figure 4, The Sorter component is a separate component which serves to sort the reviews based on a few sorting methods.

 When the *sortReviews()* method is called in the `ReviewList`, a sortMethod parameter is passed together with it to the `Sorter`, which then determines which of the Sorts to sort the reviews by.
 If the sortMethod parameter is empty, `Sorter` will use the default sortMethod saved.
 The sorted reviews are then passed back to `ReviewList`.